netobserv/documents/blogs/lokiless/lokiless.md

 The Kafka `address` and `topic` configured here match what we deployed in the previous step.

-At this point, flows should be generated, collected, enriched and sent to Kafka, but with no consumer on the other end.
+At this point, flows should be generated, collected, enriched and sent to Kafka but with no consumer on the other end.

 ### Run the consumer

-Almost all pieces are up and running, now let's bring the missing one: a Kafka consumer that will send flows to ClickHouse.
+Almost all pieces are up and running, now let's bring the missing one: a Kafka consumer that sends flows to ClickHouse.
 This is [the sample application](https://github.com/jotak/kafka-clickhouse-example/) that we mentioned above.

 To deploy it: